 One of the small, but crucial changes Windows 10 has rolled is the ability to track power usage of UWP Apps, and processes.
 This option is available via the Task Manager, just like GPU usage, which shows which apps consume more power, and the trend in general.

 Track Power Usage & monitor Trend in Task Manager

 However, the details tab will still show a comparison for the users to make a comparison.
 The new additions include two power usage colors.
-First displays the actual power usage, while the second column displays power usage trend over a period of time.
+The first displays the actual power usage, while the second column displays the power usage trend over a period of time.
 This will help customers understand which apps and services are using more energy.
-The interesting part is that Power usage metrics are calculated based on GPU, CPU and Disk usage.
+The interesting part is that Power usage metrics are calculated based on GPU, CPU, and Disk usage.
 This is very useful when for Laptops which run on battery.

 While this is available by default, if you cannot see it in the Task Manager, follow the steps:

 - Right-click on the taskbar, and select Task Manager to launch it.

 - Then again right-click on any of the column headers.